The Energy Regulation and Markets Review: USA

 For most of the 20th century, the vast majority of oil pipeline mileage was owned by major oil companies with vertically integrated production, transportation, refining and distribution operations.
 This situation began to change in the latter part of the century in light of two developments.
 First, a change in US tax laws in the 1980s allowed companies engaged in (among other sectors) the transportation and storage of natural resources to be organised as master limited partnerships (MLPs), which provide certain tax advantages to their investors and, hence, make investments in those sectors financially attractive.
 Second, in 1996, FERC began issuing declaratory orders that approved then-novel rate and tariff structures that enhanced pipeline developers' ability to finance new pipelines.
 Specifically, when new or expanded oil pipeline capacity has been offered to all prospective shippers in a FERC-approved 'open season', FERC's orders provide advance regulatory approval of pipelines' long-term contract ('committed') rates and tariff structures that need not be supported by cost data.
 These two developments facilitated the development of pipelines by independent entities.
 Although many pipelines are still owned by vertically integrated oil companies, tens of thousands of oil pipeline miles are also owned by non-integrated companies.

 Gas pipelines and storage companies are permitted to offer discounts below the maximum, cost-based rates approved by FERC (also referred to as the 'recourse rates') to meet competition.
 Any rate discounts offered by an interstate natural gas company must be offered on a non-discriminatory basis to all similarly situated customers.
 Between rate cases, the natural gas company must bear the cost of any revenue shortfalls attributable to discounts (i.e., it cannot charge higher rates to other customers to make up revenues lost because of discounting).
-Interstate pipelines and storage companies may also negotiate rates for services either above or below the recourse rate, as long as the customer retains the option to take service under the recourse rate.
+Interstate pipelines and storage companies may also negotiate rates for services either above or below the recourse rate, as long as the customer is given the option to take service under the recourse rate.
 Independent storage companies are often permitted to charge competitive market-based rates based on a demonstration that they do not have significant market power.

 Pipelines under FERC's jurisdiction that transport fossil fuel liquids (oil pipelines) may charge cost-based rates, or they may charge market-based rates if they can show that they lack significant market power in their origin and destination markets.
-FERC-regulated oil pipeline rates may be changed annually based on the US Producer Price Index for Finished Goods, plus a margin established by FERC every five years (currently 1.23 per cent).
+FERC-regulated oil pipeline rates may be changed annually based on the US Producer Price Index for Finished Goods, plus a margin established by FERC every five years (0.78 per cent effective 1 July 2021).
 If, however, oil pipeline indexed rates become significantly higher than a cost-based rate, or any annual increase is substantially greater than actual cost increases, FERC may adjust the rates.
 FERC allows greater flexibility in rates, terms and conditions of service for interstate service using new or expanded oil pipeline capacity if offered to all shippers and prospective shippers in an open season.
 FERC permits oil pipelines to offer priority service (i.e., service not subject to pro-rationing during normal pipeline operations) for up to 90 per cent of new capacity if contract (committed) shippers pay rates above those paid by uncommitted (walk-up) shippers, and all shippers had an opportunity to contract for the new capacity in an open season conducted by the pipeline company.

-iii Security and technology restrictions
+iii Reliability, security and technology restrictions

 i Development of wholesale electric energy markets